 What is DOM-based cross-site scripting?

-DOM-based cross-site scripting is a specific type of cross-site scripting (XSS) vulnerability.
-The term DOM-based means that the attack takes advantage of the Document Object Model (DOM).
+DOM-based cross-site scripting is a type of cross-site scripting (XSS) where the attack takes advantage of the Document Object Model (DOM).

 The Document Object Model is what makes dynamic, single-page applications possible.
 However, it is also what makes DOM-based cross-site scripting possible.